-If you’re feeling nervous about calling, that’s okay.
+If you're feeling nervous about calling a helpline, that's okay.

-It can be scary to pick up the phone, especially if you don’t know what to expect.
+it can be scary to reach out, especially when you don't know what to expect.

 Why should I call a helpline?